 Before you file a defamation lawsuit, it helps to assess which defenses the defamer may try to use.
 Our attorneys will help you determine if you have a strong claim and identify potential defenses from the outset.

 “Unbelievable!
 I am a C Suite executive who has dealt with the top law firms and Aaron, Daniel, and Kaelynn and team are superior in the quality and execution of matters than most of these firms.
 When I had an urgent issue arise related to defamatory content online, Aaron and his team jumped on the matter immediately and within a few days had the content down and deleted.
 Moreover, we have not stopped there and have initiated litigation to ensure that these are repercussions for such comments.
 I am writing this out of my own volition and at my urging because I would like others to know that if you have any issues with content online about yourself, you don’t have to feel helpless and can proactively identify and hold those responsible accountable.
 Thank you Minc Law firm.
 From bottom of my heart.”

 -Anonymous, Dec 11, 2020

-If you are unsure what defenses you might be facing, contact the internet defamation attorneys at Minc Law.
-We offer free, no-obligation consultations to help you decide the best strategy for moving forward.
+If you are unsure what defenses you might be facing, or if you are intereseted in learning the cost to defend a defamation lawsuit, contact the internet defamation attorneys at Minc Law.
+We offer free, no-obligation consultations with our intake team to help you decide the best strategy for moving forward.
 Contact us by reaching out to a Chat Representative, calling us at 216 373-7706, or by filling out our online contact form.